sachipanda/docs/docs/markdown.md

 > proud to say that they were perfectly normal, thank
 > you very much.
 They were the last people you’d expect to be
 > involved in anything strange or mysterious, because they just
 > didn’t hold with such nonsense.
+Admiral and Yellow Jack.
 >
 > *- Quote Source*